UtsavBalar1231/helpsite/docs/Subjects-Theory/RUST/chapter2.md

 # Rust: Using Structs to Structure related Data

 - There is a really well written book on [Rust](https://doc.rust-lang.org/book/).
-This will cover all the basics of Rust.
+Which will cover all the basics of Rust with numerous easy to understand examples.
 - The 5th unit in [Rust Book](https://doc.rust-lang.org/book/) will cover the unit 2 syllabus.